peteroupc/peteroupc.github.io/graphics.md

 Limit 2D graphics to the following:

 1. Up to three tile-based 2D layers can be displayed at a time.
-If 3D graphics are not being displayed, a fourth 2D layer can also be displayed.
+If 3D graphics are not being displayed, a fourth tile-based 2D layer can also be displayed.
 Otherwise, a layer for the 3D graphics can be displayed.
 2. There are sixteen palettes of 16 colors each (using the color format for vertex colors).
 3. Each tile is 8&times;8 pixels and uses the colors of one of the sixteen palettes just described.
 4. The 2D and 3D layers may contain transparent parts.